 Now, the big question is: Can you learn to be more optimistic?
 Well, the good news is…yes, you can!
 Here’s how:

 Firstly, optimism is all about how we define events in our heads, our explanatory style.
 If we can learn to define positive events as being the result of something we did, a sign of more good things to come and/or evidence that good things will happen in other areas of our lives, we’re halfway there.
 If we can also think of negative events as not our fault, or isolated occurrences that have no bearing on anything else, we’re sorted!

 So, are you an optimist or a pessimist?
 Take the Optimism Quiz and see how you turn out.
 Didn’t do so well?
 Here are some tips to help you practice the skill of being more optimistic:

-- The key to optimism is to maximize your successes and minimize your failures.
+- The key to optimism is to maximise your successes and minimise your failures.